StraubJones/guides/src/pages/css/css3-media-queries/index.md

 There are more operators beyond the main two, a full list with examples can be found [https://css-tricks.com/logic-in-media-queries/](in this article from CSS Tricks.)

 Beyond the core uses of media queries for mobile-first web design shown above, media queries can do a lot, especially for web accessibility.
+Here are just a few examples:

 1. Adjusting for screen readers that convert website text to speech for the visually impaired (for example, ignoring non-essential text)
 ```css